cjackson202/aoai_mysql_api/readme.md

-# Azure OpenAI MySQL API
+# Azure OpenAI MySQL/Cosmos API

 This repository offers a complete solution to capturing essential metadata from Azure OpenAI API calls.